-CBD infused pouches flavored with a balanced mix of sweet and cool mints sensations.
-Crafted using all natural, thc free, tobacco free & nicotine free ingredients.
+CBD INFUSED POUCHES featuring tangy bursts of sour orange and tart lemon.
+Crafted using all natural (thc free, tobacco free & nicotine free) ingredients.
 Smokeless, Discreet & Fast-Acting.
 Buying from Finland?
 Click here.

-This 4 pack contains 4 tins, Each Tin Containing:
+This item contains 1 single tin, Each Tin Containing:

 150 mg water dispersible CBD / 10 mg CBD per pouch / 15 pouches

-Organic palm oil (17%), sweeteners (erythritol), coconut fibre, vegetable glycerol, hemp CBD flakes 16% (stabilizers (acacia gum), hemp concentrates, maltodextrin), natural flavouring, sweeteners (steviol glycosides), salt, stabilizers (xanthan gum).
-Excessive consumption may result in laxative effects.
+Organic palm oil (13.9%), coconut fibre, vegetable glycerol, cane sugar, hemp CBD flakes 16% (stabilizer (acacia guma), hemp concentrates, maltodextrin), acidity regulator (citric acid), natural flavouring, sweeteners (steviol glycosides), stabilizers (xanthan gum), salt.